ray-project/ray/doc/source/ray-observability/getting-started.rst

 .. note::

-  The Dashboard can display or retrieve up to 10K tasks at a time.
-If your job has more than 10K tasks, they are unaccounted.
+  Job detail page can only display or retrieve up to 10K tasks per job.
+If there are more than 10K tasks from your job, they are unaccounted.
 The number of unaccounted tasks is available from the task breakdown.

 Task timeline